PavelGrigoryevDS/PavelGrigoryevDS/README.md

-Hi, I'm Pavel Grigoryev!
+## WELCOME!

 **About me:**
+I'm Pavel Grigoryev.
 Data Scientist with a passion for data analysis and visualization.
 I specialize in data analysis and visualization, with a focus on empowering informed decision-making.
 By extracting insights from complex data sets, I help organizations make data-driven decisions that drive business growth and improvement.